 • Shorten the time required to confirm a clinical diagnosis of M. pulmonis infection.

-• Ensure that rodent colonies are free of M. pulmonis
+• Help ensure that rodent colonies are free of M. pulmonis

 • Early prevention of spread of M. pulmonis among a colony